glennposadas/itunessearch-test/README.md

 The important part of the project was **UI Tested**.
 And viewModels are **Unit Tested**, using the Apple's vanilla **XCTest** and **XCUITest** test frameworks.

 **Moya** was used for additional networking layer.
 The project was made as if it will scale, hence the said library.
+Also, this awesome library makes Unit Testing easy.

 Lastly, to do the views layout, **SnapKit** was used.
+Like what was mentioned above, the project was made with scaling in mind (only as if).
 Personally, I write constraints faster with the said library compared to LayoutConstraints. *Long time ago, I was fond of ~~VFL.~~.*

 ---
 # NON TECHNICAL PART